Empowering you to reclaim your body after childbirth so you can do the activities you enjoy with absolute confidence.

-You might be asked to keep a three-day bladder diary recording the amount of fluid entering and leaving your body.
+You might be asked to keep a three-day bladder diary to record the amount of fluid entering and leaving your body.
 This information will help Jenny to explore any possible urinary dysfunction problems.

 The findings of your assessment will enable Jenny to provide you with a tailored treatment plan.
 It might include a personalised muscle-strengthening programme, techniques to improve bladder urgency and incontinence and postural adaptations.
 It will definitely include plenty of advice and lots of reassurance!